 “Andersonville is special and strong because it was built by small businesses.
 As our neighborhood – and the city and state – begin the long process to reopen and recover the economy, we want to put our small business owners front and center.
 They need our support and the ‘local first’ mentality more than ever before.”

-The Andersonville Chamber of Commerce recently launched our COVID-19 recovery campaign, #AlwaysAndersonville: Small Business Made.
+The Andersonville Chamber of Commerce has launched a COVID-19 recovery campaign, #AlwaysAndersonville: Small Business Made.
 A Digital Tool Kit has been created and provided to our businesses.
 The graphics included are available for use by the public as well, and customers can view the unified door signs in advance to understand what they will see upon visiting Andersonville.

 We continue to work daily to gather information pertinent to our community about supporting our local businesses in this time of need, while still remaining safe and following protocols put in place to contain COVID-19.
 Please stay tuned to this page for updated information about supporting restaurants, bars, local retailers and service businesses during this time.
-Please note: the current stay-at-home order is still in effect, but Chicago is on track to enter Phase 3 of Illinois’ recovery plan after May 29.
+Please note: the fastest way to obtain an accurate update about a particular business (open, closed, etc.) is usually to visit their social media accounts.

 Here are some FAQs that we are encountering:

 - What is Andersonville planning in terms of safety and recovery for the district?
-In the last few weeks, the Andersonville Chamber of Commerce has marked the SSA #22 business district along Clark Street and adjacent side streets with our #6FTSAFE social distancing marker.
+In the last month, the Andersonville Chamber of Commerce has marked the SSA #22 business district along Clark Street and adjacent side streets with our #6FTSAFE social distancing marker.
 This will allow for customers to queue safely outside businesses for curbside pickup and maintain distance while walking the sidewalks.
-We have also hung Pickup on Clark street signs designating suggested temporary parking for customers visiting the district.
-Our businesses have been provided with the Digital Tool Kit for our #AlwaysAndersonville: Small Business Made campaign which does include Safety Door Signs to hang in preparation for when Chicago enters Phase 3 of reopening.
-We continue to work on our strategy for a safe reopening of the district.
-Click here for our newsletter released on this topic, and stay tuned to this page for continued safety updates and measures.
+Our businesses have been provided with the Digital Tool Kit for our #AlwaysAndersonville: Small Business Made campaign which does include Safety Door Signs to hang as businesses begin reopening during Phase III.
+We continue to work on our strategy for a safe and rolling reopening of the district.

 - Which restaurants in Andersonville are offering delivery or curbside pickup?
 Please visit our ever-evolving list of Andersonville Restaurants.
 You can also view the city-wide Dining at a Distance tracker.

 - How do I support the restaurants, retailers, health & wellness businesses, arts groups and neighborhood non-profits in this time of need?
-Order food, purchase a gift card, shop online, fill our our #AlwaysAndersonville Digital Passport or donate the cost of your upcoming tickets
+Order food, purchase a gift card, shop online or in person or donate the cost of your upcoming tickets

 - Visit our list of Andersonville Retailers